transcodeninja/livepeer-exporter/README.md

 ## Usage

 This section explains how to run the Livepeer Exporter.
-You can run it locally on your own machine, or use Docker for easy setup and teardown.
+You can run it locally on your machine or use Docker for easy setup and teardown.

 ### Run exporter locally

-Running the exporter locally allows you to quickly start and stop it as needed.
-To do this, you'll need to set the necessary environment variables and then start the exporter.
-Replace `your-orchestrator-address`, with your own values:
+Running the exporter locally on your machine allows you to test out the exporter quickly.
+To do this, you must set the necessary environment variables and start the exporter.
+Replace `your-orchestrator-address`, with your values:

 ```bash
 export LIVEPEER_EXPORTER_ORCHESTRATOR_ADDRESS=your-orchestrator-address